cwhitson97/WeatherApp/README.md

 	1. Create a second API to pull the 7 day forecast.
 	2. Wrap both APIs into an easy-to-use format for the other team members.
 	3. Create the tips and tricks for weather that is occuring

+__Linete Estrada's Accomplishments:__
+Accomplishments for sprint 3: Succesfully completed a working GUI application which displays a main window as well as a 7 day forecast window and a notification window.
+The GUI application can be seen in the main.py file which uses the main,kv, forecast.kv, and weather.kv files to add widgets to the windows.

+Next Steps:
+	1. Give the GUI a cleaner, more professional look.
+	2. Replace the buttons with a navigation bar to give users easier access between screens
+	3. Finish the creation of the notification pop up window that will display information to users.